 - Parents provide the “what” around food and the gymnast provides the “how much”

-- By not having fun foods in your house, it increases your gymnast’s chance to overeat
+- By not having fun foods in your house, it increases your gymnast’s chances of overeating when they do have access to the fun foods

 - FOOD SCARCITY: a person never knows when a specific food is going to be available, so when it is available they want to eat all of it